 We use a fair value based method of accounting for stock-based compensation provided to our employees.
-The estimated fair value of our RSA grants were determined based on the value of the shares on the date of the grant.
-We determined the value based on a market comparable approach.
+The estimated fair value of RSAs is determined by using the closing price of Class A Common Stock ("Class A Stock") on the date of the grant.
 The total expense is recognized over the vesting period for these awards.
-For the 2008 grant, the vesting was 30% over three years from the date of employment, which was July 18, 2008, and 70% over five years from the date of employment, which was accelerated to be fully vested in November 2012.
 For the 2013 grant, the vesting is 40% over three years from the date of grant, which was December 2, 2013, and 60% over five years from the date of grant.
 For the 2014 grant, the vesting is 40% over three years from the date of grant, which was December 4, 2014, and 60% over five years from the date of grant.
+On December 31, 2016, the 2014 grant was forfeited.